zer0ltrnce/dentalwatcherX/README.md

 ## About the Author

 My name is David Kamarauli (**zer0ltrnce**), and I work as a Dental Technician and CAD Designer.
-As a self-taught Python developer and DevOps enthusiast, I created this enhanced version of DentalWatcher X primarily to automate repetitive tasks in my own daily workflow and add features like multi-CAD STL handling and improved real-time monitoring.
+As a self-taught Python developer and DevOps enthusiast, I created this enhanced version of DentalWatcher X primarily to automate repetitive tasks in my own daily workflow.

 [smiledesigner.us](https://smiledesigner.us) [@davidkamarauli](https://www.instagram.com/davidkamaraulli).